jmcalalang/f5-automation-toolchain-lab/docs/labinfo/labinfo2.rst

 Task |labmodule|\.\ |labnum|\.1
 -------------------------------

 ..
-NOTE:: You should have received all your student info to access the lab if you have not, please find an instructor.
+NOTE:: You should have received all your student info to access the lab.
+If you have not, please find an instructor.

 Begin by connecting to your lab environment portal.
 From the portal, you have a view of the components within the lab.